OpenHantek/openhantek/docs/adddevice.md

     specification.samplerate.multi.recordLengths = {UINT_MAX, 20480, 65536};
 ```

-4. The actual commands that are send, need to be defined as well, for instance:
+4. The command prototypes that are used need to be defined, for instance:

 ``` c++
     specification.command.control.setOffset = CONTROL_SETOFFSET;